wp-plugins/sqid-payments-gateway-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

+= Who’s is the acquiring bank? =

+SQID Payments is a merchant aggregator with Westpac Bank in Australia.

 = Do I need and SSL certificate? =

 Yes you need an SSL Certificate to be installed on your site to ensure your customer’s credit card details are safe.